wp-plugins/elastic-theme-editor/readme.txt

 === Elastic Theme Editor ===
 Contributors: koopersmith
-Tags: elastic, theme, editor, framework
-Requires at least: 2.8
+Tags: elastic, theme, editor, framework, elastictheme, wysiwyg, gsoc Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 3.0-alpha
-Stable tag: 0.0.2.7
+Stable tag: 0.0.2.8

 An interactive theme editor for the WordPress Admin.

 == Description ==

 Elastic is an interactive theme editor for the WordPress Admin.
-Elastic is still in development: we try and keep Elastic as bug free as possible, but if you encounter any errors, let us know!
+**Elastic is still in development**: we try and keep Elastic as bug free as possible, but if you encounter any errors, let us know!

 = Features =